aholinch/odutils-web/README.md

 From the containers/docker directory you can run "docker-compose build" to build the docker image.
 You can also run it with "docker-compose run".

-The web server should be available from http://localhost:9000.
+The web server should be available from [http://localhost:9000](http://localhost:9000).

+The docker compose steps have been tested on Ubuntu 20 and macOS Catalina.
+This means running the docker image lets you use the official USSF SGP4-XP libraries on macOS!